pvillela/module-config/README.md

 # Module Configuration

-This repo contains examples of simple frameworks and patterns for module configuration in Kotlin, TypeScript, and Go.
+Every nontrivial application requires some form of external configuration capability that allows configuration properties to be defined separately from application code.

 The key considerations when designing/selecting a configuration framework are:

-- Type safety
+- Type safety -- have the compiler detect many or most configuration problems rather than waiting for a runtime error.
-- Fail-fast
+- Fail-fast -- if there are runtime configuration errors, they should happen at application startup.
-- Minimization of module dependencies
+- Minimization of module dependencies -- the configuration approach and framework should support low coupling/dependence among modules.
+Any dependence on a configuration framework should be minimal and unobtrusive.
-- Unit testing ease
+- Unit testing ease -- the configuration approach and framework should facilitate and not get in the way of unit testing.
-- Ease of use
+- Ease of use -- the configuration approach should be easy to adopt and use in the application code.

 There are three main configuration approaches:

 - *pull*
 - *push-to-file*
 - *push-to-function*